 Frequently Asked Questions

 The Academic Services Office receives numerous questions each semester from students.
 The most-frequently asked have been answered below.
-Please contact the Office of Admission with further questions.
+Please contact Academic Services with further questions.

 Click a question below to show the answer.